Data and Evidence

 In June, 2019, the INEE Data & Evidence Collaborative supported INEE, NORRAG, and the USAID MEERs program to hold an EiE Data Summit in Geneva.
 The purpose of the two-day Summit was to share recent work on EiE data issues in order to better understand challenges of EiE data; discuss good practices and success stories; and share recent initiatives, in an effort to strengthen humanitarian-development coherence and to improve programming through EiE data.
 The summit brought together EiE data specialists: policy makers, practitioners, donors, academics, and data aggregators working across humanitarian and development sectors.

 A subsequent Action Agenda to take forward recommendations of the summit was shared on September 28, 2019.
 A key recommendation of this Action Agenda was that INEE convene a Reference Group on EiE data to create a space to take forward additional actions from the Data Summit.
-In 2020, INEE has confirmed ECW and UNESCO UIS as co-chairs of this new Reference Group.
-The group will be convened in September 2020.
+In 2020, INEE confirmed ECW and UNESCO UIS as co-chairs of this new Reference Group.
+The group was officially launched in December 2020.

 INEE Learning Agenda & Evidence Platform